 The FAFSA is the primary application required of all students before receiving Federal Financial Aid.
 This is a FREE application and should take about 30 minutes to complete.

 During the application process, you may be presented with the opportunity to import your Federal Tax Return information directly from the I.R.S.
 We encourage you to use this functionality since it will improve the accuracy of your data and may help to reduce the amount of additional information you will need to submit.

-The FAFSA can be completed by going to: www.fafsa.ed.gov.
+The FAFSA can be completed by going to the FAFSA Link.
 Be sure to complete the FAFSA that corresponds to your anticipated enrollment.

 To view a helpful guide on completing the FAFSA "Completing the FAFSA via the Mobile App"

 To view a helpful video on creating an FSA ID, click on this link: How to Create an FSA ID.